 Should You Be Worried?

 The infrastructure we are talking about—that elites in your national government are talking about—can determine your ability to buy, to sell, to work.
-This has reminded many people to think of a particular verse in the Bible: “And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name” (Revelation 13:17).
+This has reminded many people of a particular verse in the Bible: “And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name” (Revelation 13:17).

 This is describing the “mark of the beast,” a dangerous, ungodly mark that Bible prophecy says will be implemented during a terrible period in modern human history.

 Considering this verse, should Christians be worried about the fact that their governments have begun implementing vaccine passports?